tabularelf/GX-Extensions/README.md

 These extensions have been tested thoroughly to ensure that they work on Chromium-based browsers and Firefox.

+# How to install

+1. Head over to [releases](https://github.com/tabularelf/GX-Extensions/releases) and download the desired extensions.
+2. In GameMaker, goto Tools -> Import Local Package and import.
+3. Follow the relevant additional steps per extension, if any.

 # Extensions

 ## GX Cut